 The site is approximately 114,048 square feet in size and must provide 6 micro-retail spaces.
 The Project is providing three micro-retail spaces at the ground floor of the Project, fronting Bluxome Street and is, therefore, requesting a variance from the Zoning Administrator for the remaining three spaces.
-Each phase of the Project will require a variance from the Zoning Administrator.
+The Project will require a variance from the Zoning Administrator.